Bennyhwanggggg/DevOps-101/README.md

 Use statefulset then each part has its own name and identity.
 - In mongoDb, it launches multiple instance with one as a primary.
 Every insert, it goes to the primary for communication.
 Then the other copies get data from the primary.

+## CI/CD
+### Jenkins
+- Use webhooks for automatic deployment

+#### Multibranch pipeline
+- Picks up Jenkinsfile from multiple branches.

+#### Organisation pipeline
+- Credentials.
+- Owner: organisation name.
+- Search for all jenkinsfile in entire organisation.